swisscom/cf-sample-app-go/README.md

-# CF Sample App Python
+# CF Sample App Go

-A sample  application to deploy to Cloud Foundry which works out of the box.
+A sample Go application to deploy to Cloud Foundry which works out of the box.

 ## Run locally